George Duke of Clarence

 George seems to have been very keen on land, wealth & power.
 He wanted to control the whole of the Warwick estate and not share any with his younger brother Richard when the latter married Warwick’s other daughter Anne.
 Edward settled the dispute between them.

 George continued to be unhappy with his lot and, after creating more trouble including the execution of one of his wife’s household, he was arrested, tried for treason and executed.
-George Duke of Clarence died in 1478, age 29.
+George, duke of Clarence died in 1478, age 29.

 IWF